saadrabbani/LM-Studio-Web-ChatBot/README.md

 # Streamlit Chatbot

 This is a simple chatbot application built using Streamlit and OpenAI's language model API.
-It allows users to interact with an intelligent assistant powered by natural language processing.
+It allows users to interact with an intelligent assistant powered by natural language processing, in our case LM Studio.

 ## Usage